-The former Super Falcons coach has expressed joy at the qualification of the two West African nations for the last eight of the ongoing FIFA U-17 Women's World Cup
+Former Super Falcons' coach Ismaila Mabo has hailed the qualification of the African duo of Nigeria and Ghana for the quarter final of the ongoing FIFA U-17 Women's World Cup in Azerbaijan.

 Nigeria's Flamingoes booked a place in the last eight in grand style after amassing seven points from possible nine with an astonishing 15 goals scored in just three matches while Ghana left it late till their last group match before ensuring qualification.